zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 REST APIs make it possible to create, delete, and update key-value pairs in the cache.
 Other APIs read a specific key-value pair or all key-value pairs in the cache.

-The cached APIs information is stored asa JSON in the following format:
+The information of cached APIs is stored as a JSON in the following format:
 ```yml
 {
   “key”: “keyValue”,